-The appropriate senior vice president, in collaboration with the Director of Human Resources, may negotiate mutually amicable separation agreements with A&P faculty when such is determined to be in the best interest of the university.
+The appropriate vice president, in collaboration with the Director of Human Resources, may negotiate mutually amicable separation agreements with A&P faculty when such is determined to be in the best interest of the university.

 The president is responsible for review and approval of each amicable separation agreement with an A&P faculty member.

 The appropriate vice president is responsible for initiating and overseeing negotiations for mutually amicable separation agreements.

 The Director of Human Resources is responsible for review and approval of each amicable separation agreement.